 - Is the institution accredited?
 Is it a Go Global Partner University?

 Credit will only be granted for academic study at recognized post-secondary institutions.
-Permission to study at one of UBC's Go Global exchange partner institutions is obtained through a separate application process (see Go Global Student Exchange ).
-A Letter of Permission for study at one of the partners is issued only for students accepted to the Exchange Program.
+Permission to study at one of UBC's Go Global exchange partner institutions is obtained through a separate application process (see Go Global Student Exchange).

 - Is the institution located outside the Lower Mainland?